 This copper box was buried in 1795 but was first found and opened in 1855.
-The contents were examined, cleaned thoroughly and reburied for future finding.
+The contents were examined, cleaned thoroughly, and reburied for future findings.
 During the summer of 2014, the box was rediscovered.

 On January 6, The Massachusetts Commonwealth and Museum of Fine Arts opened the capsule previously buried by these two men, Paul Revere and Samuel Adams.

 Before the opening, Malcolm Rogers, the director at the Museum of fine arts gave a speech.
 Then, executive director of the Massachusetts Archive Michael Comeau and Pam Hatchfield, MFA Conservator, carefully opened the box.